Massive winter storm spawns severe weather threat across Gulf Coast with possible tornadoes

 This latest dimension of the already historic winter system is a result of Arctic air dipping farther south than initially expected — not so much at ground level, but a few thousand feet up.
-However, the associated dip in the jet stream is drawing in more warm air from the Gulf—the clash between these air masses will set the stage for Sunday's thunderstorms.
+However, the associated dip in the jet stream is drawing in more warm air from the Gulf—the clash between these air masses is what set the stage for Sunday's thunderstorms.

-NEW ORLEANS – While a massive winter storm plunges much of the country into a deep freeze of ice and snow, the same system threatens nearly 10 million people across parts of the Deep South and Gulf Coast with a new hazard — severe thunderstorms
+NEW ORLEANS – While a massive winter storm plunges much of the country into a deep freeze of ice and snow, the same system threatens nearly 10 million people across parts of the Deep South and Gulf Coast with a new hazard — severe thunderstorms.

 HISTORIC WINTER STORM BLASTS PLAINS WITH SNOW, ICE AS 245 MILLION ACROSS 40 STATES BRACE FOR MAJOR DISRUPTIONS